Yuvrajscheema/mech_325_report/main.typ

 $ ((Delta omega) / omega)_("RMS") = 37.7% $

-Which is within spec for this application
+Which is within spec for this application as specified in the Bushing Selection and Design Rationale.

 = APPENDIX B